Germany national football team manager: Rebuilding and success

 The next man to take charge of the team was Rudi Völler, who had been part of the 1990 World Cup-winning team, but had no coaching experience.
 He was intended to be an interim appointment, standing in for a year while the intended appointee, Christoph Daum, served out his contract at Bayer Leverkusen.
 However, Daum failed a drugs test, testing positive for cocaine, and Völler was given the job permanently.
 After a tricky qualifying campaign, Völler led the team to the final of the 2002 World Cup, a result that was unexpected given the perceived lack of quality in the squad.
-Euro 2004 was less successful, though, with Germany eliminated in the first-round, having failed to win a match for a second successive European Championship, including being held to a 0–0 draw by minnows Latvia.
+Euro 2004 was less successful, though, with Germany eliminated in the first-round, having failed to win a match for a second successive European Championship, including being held to a 0–0 draw by Latvia.

 Völler then resigned from the job, and with Germany due to host the next World Cup, they once again opted for an inexperienced manager, Völler's old strike partner Jürgen Klinsmann.
 Klinsmann attempted to introduce a new playing style to the team, based on young players, and an attack-minded mentality.
 Germany achieved third place at the 2006 World Cup, after a dramatic semi-final defeat to Italy.
 Klinsmann stood down afterwards, despite being offered a renewed contract.